The Best Supplements to Help Thyroid Function

 The Bottom Line of Supplements to Help Your Thyroid

-1. Clean up your diet so you can start getting some nutrition like the vitamins and minerals I mentioned above from your veggies and proteins.
-You can download my ebook Clean It Up to really learn how to clean up your diet.
+- Clean up your diet so you can start getting some nutrition, like the vitamins and minerals I mentioned above from your veggies and proteins.
+You can download my ebook Clean It Up to really learn how to do this.

-2. If you don’t want to guess about your supplements, PM me through Facebook for contact me forms on my site, I can steer you to professional brands.
+- If you don’t want to guess about your supplements, PM me through Facebook for contact me forms on my site, and I can steer you to professional brands.

-3. Totally confused and looking for a comprehensive plan, I do have a private practice and see patients across the country via video technology.
+- Are you totally confused and looking for a comprehensive plan?
+I have a private practice and see patients across the country via Zoom.
+Click here for a free phone consultation.

 3 – 2 – 1 – GO!